linode/docs/docs/websites/ror/ror-with-unicorn-and-nginx-on-ubuntu-14.04.md

  - '[Ruby on Rails](http://rubyonrails.org/)'
 ---

-Ruby on Rails is a web-application framework that allows developers to create a dynamic web application.
-Once application is ready you need to deply it on a production server.
-This guide describes how to deploy Rails applications on a production server using PostgreSQL, Unicorn and Nginx on Ubuntu 14.04.
+Ruby on Rails is a popular web-application framework that allows developers to create a dynamic web application.
+This guide describes how to deploy Rails applications on server using Unicorn and Nginx on Ubuntu 14.04.

 Unicorn is an HTTP server, just like Passenger or Puma.
-Since Unicorn cannot be accessed by users directly we will be using Nginx as reverse proxy that will buffer requests and response between users and Rails application.
+Since Unicorn cannot be accessed by users directly we will be using Nginx as the reverse proxy that will buffer requests and response between users and Rails application.

 Before starting this guide, make sure that  you have read through and completed our [Getting Started](/docs/getting-started#debian-7--slackware--ubuntu-1404) and [Securing Your Server](/docs/security/securing-your-server/) guides.